sadvaseb/Machine-Learning-and-Deep-Learning-for-Car-Following/README.md

-# Machine Learning and Deep Learning for-Car-Following
+# Machine Learning and Deep Learning for Car-Following

 ## Background
 The Federal Highway Administration (FHWA) gathered the Next Generation Simulation dataset (NGSIM) for Interstate 80 freeway (I-80) in Emeryville, California.
 NGSIM trajectory data has been collected by FHWA in 2005 by a set of synchronized cameras on the freeway.
 The original dataset is available from [here](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm).